Feroks/DynamicNotifyPropertyChanged/readme.md

 [![Nuget](https://img.shields.io/nuget/v/DynamicNotifyPropertyChanged)](https://www.nuget.org/packages/DynamicNotifyPropertyChanged/)

-This library allows you to create types at runtime that implement `INotifyPropertyChanged` interface.
-Each property calls `OnPropertyChanged` when its value is changed.
+This library allows you to create types at runtime that implement `INotifyPropertyChanging` and `INotifyPropertyChanged` interfaces.
+Each property calls `OnPropertyChanging` and `OnPropertyChanged` in its setter.

 ## Creating Type
 Dynamic class can be created by calling: